 - How much do they estimate your closing costs to be?

 - Do they require you to have cash reserves in the bank?
 If so, how much?

 These are the main points of comparison when you apply for a mortgage loan.

 If you're going to use a specialized loan program, such as FHA or VA, you'll have to find a lender who is authorized to make those loans.
-You can find a list of FHA-approved mortgage lenders on this page.
+You can find a list of FHA-approved mortgage lenders on the HUD.gov website.